-In search of a permanent solution
+In search of a long term solution

 - Hypnotherapy (combined with CBT techniques) is now widely accepted as being effective in treating depression.

 - Anti-depressants can be effective at stabilising mood (and are recommended for the major depressive disorders) but they do not address the source of the depression.
-For some, the anti-depressants help to lift their mood and motivation enough to leave their troubles behind them permanently but for most this is not the case and depression is something that tends to recur throughout their lives.
+For some, the anti-depressants help to lift their mood and motivation enough to leave their troubles behind them for good but for most this is not the case and depression is something that tends to recur throughout their lives.

 A Swift Solution